 Additional Data Policy

 §37.2: Everything is in accordance with German law.
 The data is received by the 1und1 web hosting infrastructure.
 We save data such as viewed web pages or names of the retrieved file, date and time for statistical purposes and store them on the server without the data being directly related to your person.
-For the newsletter subscription, we only save your email address and the limit is 24 months.

 §37.3: At the contact form we save also your email address and your personal name if your name is stated by you.
 On behalf of the participants we just store name, email address, password, country, birthday, career status, the name of your school/university/workplace, personal description, your profile picture and the optional information you state.
 Personal data, in particular name, address or e-mail address will be collected on a voluntary basis as far as possible.
 Without your consent, the data will not be passed on to third parties.
 The data expiration time is for profiles unlimited, to enable you access to your accounts.
 For all other statistical data, the limit is 24 months.

 §37.4: The data is not given to third parties that are not affiliated with us.
 You have the right to be informed about the data that we save about you and you have the right that we delete the data.
 You have the right to complain about the data protection agency.

 §37.6: Our website uses features of Facebook Inc., 1601 S. California Ave, Palo Alto, CA 94304, USA.
 When our Facebook plug-in pages are called, a connection is established between your browser and the Facebook servers.
 Because of this data is already transferred to Facebook.
 If you have a Facebook account, this data can be linked to it.
 If you do not wish to assign this information to your Facebook account, please log out before visiting our Facebook page.
 Interactions, especially the use of a comment function or the click of a "like" or "share" button are also passed on to Facebook.
 You can find out more at https://de-de.facebook.com/about/privacy.